 2.1.
 Begomoviruses

 Begomoviruses represent the largest and most economically important group of whitefly-transmitted viruses.
-Begomoviruses are vectored in a circulative persistent manner by the whitefly Bemisia tabaci (Czosnek et al., 2017).
+Begomoviruses are vectored in a circulative persistent manner by the whitefly B. tabaci (Czosnek et al., 2017).
 These viruses belong to the family Geminiviridae and are characterized by their twinned icosahedral particles and circular single-stranded DNA genomes.
 The disease is caused by whitefly-transmitted geminiviruses (family Geminiviridae, genus Begomovirus) in association with specific, symptom-modulating satellites (betasatellites) and an evolutionarily distinct group of satellite-like molecules known as alphasatellites (Sattar et al., 2013).
 Begomoviruses can be classified into two major groups based on their genome organization: These are either monopartite or bipartite.
 Bipartite begomoviruses are composed of circular single-stranded DNA-A and DNA-B; both these components are essential for infection in the New World, while some bipartite begomoviruses are also present in the Old World, but differences are still present.
 Monopartite begomoviruses are composed of circular single-stranded DNA-A and satellite molecules (DNA α-satellite and β-satellite), which are essential components for the severity of disease in the Old World (Hasan et al., 2019).

 Several begomoviruses have emerged as significant threats to agriculture in different regions (Table 1 & 2).
 Tomato yellow leaf curl disease (TYLCD) caused by tomato yellow leaf curl virus (TYLCV) and a group of related begomoviruses is an important disease which in recent years has caused serious economic problems in tomato (Solanum lycopersicum) production worldwide (Yan et al., 2021).
 Similarly, Cotton leaf curl disease (CLCuD) affects cotton yield and is caused by the whitefly-borne cotton leaf curl viruses that belong to the genus Begomovirus (family Geminiviridae) (Naqvi et al., 2019).
 The geographical distribution of begomoviruses has expanded in recent years.
 ToLCNDV was limited to Asian countries until 2012, when it was first reported in Spain, causing severe epidemics in cucurbit crops.
 A genetically-uniform ToLCNDV population is present in Spain, compatible with a recent introduction (Fortes et al., 2016).
 Similarly, beginning in 2006, a new type of symptom, stunted upright growth and up-curled leaves with yellowing of the margins and interveinal areas, was observed in tomato and tomatillo plants in the Salama Valley and Sanarate in Guatemala.
 These symptoms were similar to those induced by the exotic monopartite begomovirus Tomato yellow leaf curl virus (TYLCV).
 Sequence analyses revealed 97 to 99% identity with isolates of TYLCV-Israel (TYLCV-IL) (Salati et al., 2010).